Dysfunctional Amphibious Ships

 Since the US Navy is concerned about shore-based threats, the US Marine Corps accepted a concept of offloading ships from "over-the-horizon," which is about 25 miles offshore.
-Yet because the proliferation of long-range self-guided anti-ship missiles, the safe standoff distance to unload is now said to be 100 miles offshore!
+Yet because of the proliferation of long-range self-guided anti-ship missiles, the safe standoff distance to unload is now said to be up to 100 miles offshore!
 This Operational Maneuver From The Sea (OMFTS) concept launches forces far offshore so that amphibious ships are not required to land forces ashore.
-Landing small, light, dispersed forces is effective for counterinsurgency operations against a lightly armed enemy with no anti-aircraft, anti-ship, or anti-tank/helicopter weaponry.
-OMFTS is impractical for an amphibious invasion for several reasons.
+Landing small, light, dispersed forces is effective for counterinsurgency operations against a lightly armed enemy with no anti-aircraft, anti-ship, or anti-tank/helicopter weaponry, but OMFTS is impractical for an amphibious invasion for several reasons.

 First, Marines ashore will lack naval gunfire support as the Navy's 5-inch (127mm) guns lack the range to fire more than 13 miles.
-Plans to use $200,000 GPS-guided "ERGM/LRLAP" gun-fired missiles with just a 24 lb warhead fired from 100 miles away remains a mindless, impossible fantasy.
-In addition, unarmed minesweepers are vulnerable if they try to clear lanes near shore without destroyer escorts and no one has explained why large helicopters and unarmored aluminum skinned LCACs (pictured) will not be destroyed trying to shuttle material ashore from ships safely at sea.
+Plans to use $200,000 GPS-guided "ERGM/LRLAP" gun-fired missiles with just a 24 lb. warhead fired from 100 miles away remains an impossible fantasy.
+In addition, unarmed minesweepers are vulnerable if they try to clear lanes near shore without destroyer escort and no one has explained why large helicopters and unarmored aluminum skinned LCACs (pictured) will not be destroyed trying to shuttle material ashore from ships safely at sea.
 LCACs cost $60 million each and were sold with the odd idea that they can land where ships cannot.
 But what is the point of securing a shallow spot along a coast that transport ships with an invasion force cannot approach?
 Another ignored problem is moving fuel, which accounts for more than half the cargo needed ashore, but is not easily transported by connectors.

 Several studies have proven over-the-horizon invasions impractical, including one from the Naval War College: "Logistical Implications of Operational Maneuver From the Sea," which concludes: "...the Navy and the Marine Corps need to keep the laws of logistics in mind if they are to distinguish campaign plans from fanciful wishes."
 This and related studies mathematically proved OMFTS impossible to sustain, and these were done assuming offloading 25 miles offshore with no enemy interference!
 Advocates of OMFTS need classes on the basic math of logistics where one compares how much cargo connectors can move ashore each day to what is required by combat forces.
-In addition, there are no practical plans to resupply ships offshore as their stores are quickly depleted.
+In addition, there are no practical plans to resupply "seabased" ships offshore as their stores are quickly depleted.
 To get a picture of concerns about OMFTS, look at: